Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 # Setup
 Game setup involves choosing a dealer [親 - おや, *oya*], shuffling the deck, and distributing the initial cards.

 A decision must also be made as to how long the game will last - 12 rounds is traditional, though other common options are 6 rounds, 3 rounds, or as many rounds as it takes for one player to reach 50 points total.

-Conventionally, each round corresponds to a month of the year; the first round is January, the second February, and so on.
+> Conventionally, each round corresponds to a month of the year; the first round is January, the second February, and so on.
 12 rounds is thus a *year*, 6 rounds a *half-year*, and 3 rounds a *season*.
+{.is-info}

 Any other house rules should also be established at this point, in order to keep gameplay smooth and fair.